p0kemoron/ml-inference/README.md

 ### Efficiency
 The API can be made a lot more efficient in case our requests are repetitive in nature (i.e. similar kinds of profiles being reported maybe?), it might make sense for us to make use of cache stores.

 As mentioned above, the models are being loaded into memory and it may not be feasible to do that as models grow complex and there should be deployed via an endpoint (hosted over cloud or on-prem) which our workers can make calls to.
+Since the next model being developed in Tensorflow, it would make sense to use tf serve to manage the endpoints (maybe tfx for the pipeline)

 ### Model Deployment
 CI/CD workflows with automated tests (both unit tests for functions as well as integration tests) would be necessary.
 In this repo, I've stored a dummy model class in `handler/app/utils/ml`.
 In production environment, this should have a separate pipeline (triggered via push to remote branch) which would automatically compile and build artifacts for the trained model, and make it ready to be deployed once human approval is provided.